Harley Pasternak

-Harley Samuel Pasternak is a Canadian personal trainer, motivational speaker, author and television host.
+Harley Samuel Pasternak is a Canadian personal trainer, motivational speaker, and author.
 Pasternak is known for working with many celebrity clients as a personal trainer.
 He is also known as one of the co-hosts of ABC's 2012 daytime talk show, The Revolution.

 Early life

 He was born in Toronto, Canada and later moved to Los Angeles to pursue a career in the fitness industry.
 Pasternak is Jewish and grew up in a 'typical Ashkenazi household'.

-Pasternak graduated from York Mills Collegiate Institute and holds a honor degree in kinesiology from the University of Western Ontario and a master's degree in exercise physiology and nutritional sciences from the University of Toronto.
+Pasternak graduated from York Mills Collegiate Institute and holds an honor's degree in kinesiology from the University of Western Ontario and a master's degree in exercise physiology and nutritional sciences from the University of Toronto.

 During his time at University of Toronto, Pasternak served as a nutrition and exercise scientist at Department of National Defence's Defence and Civil Institute for Environmental Medicine from 2005 to 2007.
 As a scientist, he focused on performance physiology and nutrition, with a specialty in caffeine and ephedrine.
 His work was published in the scientific journal Medicine & Science in Sports & Exercise in June 2003 and in The Canadian Journal of Sports Medicine.
 Pasternak is also certified by the American College of Sports Medicine and is an IDEA Master Trainer.

-Notable clients

-Pasternak has worked extensively with numerous celebrities.
+Today, Pasternak is an Associate Faculty Member of the University of Toronto.

+Career

 In 1999, Dr. Marvin Waxman introduced Pasternak to producer Don Carmody, who hired Pasternak to work with Jim Caviezel and cast on his film Angel Eyes.
 After several subsequent films, Carmody hired Pasternak to train Halle Berry, Robert Downey Jr., and Penélope Cruz on the set of Gothika in Montreal.
 Berry suggested Pasternak move permanently from Toronto to Los Angeles to continue to work together, which he did.

 In 2004, Berry played the title role in Catwoman, a role for which she trained exclusively with Pasternak.
 Pasternak appeared on The Oprah Winfrey Show to discuss Berry's training.
 After Winfrey suggested that he write a book about his program, he published 5-Factor Fitness: The Diet and Fitness Secret of Hollywood's A-List in 2005.

-In 2022, Pasternak cut ties with rapper Kanye West after West posted a series of anti-Semitic messages on social media.
-Pasternak was West's former personal trainer, and said that West had a history of purportedly mental health issues.
-In response, West released a tweet which showed texts between the two, alleging that he had been "drugged out of [his] mind to make [him] a manageable well-behaved celebrity."
+Pasternak has been a fitness trainer for numerous celebrities such as Ariana Grande, Lady Gaga, Rihanna, Adele, Miley Cyrus and more.